Mental Health Facilities Buckhannon, WV

 United Hospital Center Behavioral Health - 24.4 miles from Buckhannon, WV

 United Hospital Center Behavioral Health is a mental health clinic in Bridgeport, West Virginia, located at 327 Medical Park Drive, 26330.
 United Hospital Center Behavioral Health offers hospital inpatient treatment.
-United Hospital Center Behavioral Health provides cognitive behavioral therapy, activity therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+United Hospital Center Behavioral Health provides activity therapy, psychotropic medication and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 United Hospital Center Behavioral Health also supports people with serious mental illness.
 Some other services provided by United Hospital Center Behavioral Health include chronic disease/illness management and case management.

 Learn More